 In addition to the one molybdenum centered oxidation event, complexes 8, 11 and 14 have second oxidation events on their respective ligands.
-For complex 8 the oxidation is only partially reversible and takes place on the methoxy substituent of the aryl ring, which is characteristic for complexes containing this ligand.15b The nature of the second oxidation event for 11 has already been discussed in a previous publication where it was concluded to take place on the ferrocenyl substituent, this conclusion was reached as the molybdenum centre oxidises much more readily than the iron centre.
+For complex 8 the oxidation is only partially reversible and takes place on the methoxy substituent of the aryl ring, which is characteristic for complexes containing this ligand.
+The nature of the second oxidation event for 11 has already been discussed in a previous publication was reached as the molybdenum centre oxidises much more readily than the iron centre.
 Complex 14 had a second fully reversible oxidation that is assumed to take place on the anthracene substituent.
-This is in comparison to the ruthenium analogue that exhibited an irreversible oxidation at higher potentials, showing that the molybdenum anthryl acetylide exhibits a unique stability for this ligand centered oxidation.15a
+This is in comparison to the ruthenium analogue that exhibited an irreversible oxidation at higher potentials, showing that the molybdenum anthryl acetylide exhibits a unique stability for this ligand centered oxidation.
+The

 Using the electrochemical results as a guide, spectroelectrochemical investigations were undertaken to establish the effect of oxidation on both the geometric and electronic structure of a complex.
 The use of spectroelectrochemical techniques has allowed the quick and easy generation of the cationic complexes in situ rather than having to isolate and purify the cationic complexes as salts.
-The acetylide bond is an ideal vibrational probe for investigating the interaction of the Mo(dppe)( $\eta^7$ -C7H7) fragment with an sp-hybridised carbon chain, as it is very sensitive to the degree of metal /ligand mixing.
-When the frontier orbitals of the complex arise from effective mixing of the metal d-orbitals and the cylindrical $\pi$ -orbital system on the acetylide moiety, the v(C=C) stretch will be strongly affected by the removal of an electron from the complex.
+The acetylide bond is an ideal vibrational probe for investigating the interaction of the $Mo(dppe)(\eta^7-C_7H_7)$ fragment with an sp-hybridised carbon chain, as it is very sensitive to the degree of metal /ligand mixing.
+When the frontier orbitals of the complex arise from effective mixing of the metal d-orbitals and the cylindrical π -orbital system on the acetylide moiety, the v(C=C) stretch will be strongly affected by the removal of an electron from the complex.
 This can be seen in the ruthenium acetylide series whereby removal of an electron from the system causes v(C=C) stretch to shift up to -145 cm-1, this shows that the metal is mixing well with the organic ligand indicating that the electron is being removed from a frontier orbital that is mostly ligand in character.